-We have double glazing and cavity wall insulation already but we think improving our insulation is the first step towards energy self-sufficiency so this is top of the list and we are currently improving our loft insulation..
+We have double glazing and cavity wall insulation already but improving insulation is one of the best ways to reduce energy consumption so we currently have plans to improve our house insulation.

-We have used Auro Natural paints to redecorate our holiday house.
+We have used Auro Natural paints throughout our premises.
 These are petrochemical-free paints made using natural raw materials from environmentally managed sources and produced using a sustainable ecological cycle.
 They smell fantastic too while you are painting them on!

 Waste and Recycling

-As well as the paper and cans that the council collect, we separate glass, plastics and tetrapacks to take to a recycling facility in Alnwick (tetrapacks can be receycled behind the swimming pool FYI).
-Recycling and composting facilities are provided in Island View Cottage.
+As well as the paper and cans that the council collect, we separate glass, plastics and tetrapacks to take to Alnwick Household Waste Recovery Centre.

 Growing Our Own